 Faster Block Time & Higher Throughput

 DigiByte’s faster block time means transactions get processed and confirmed much faster on its network.
 DigiByte’s block time is 15 seconds, placing it around 40x faster than Bitcoin.
-Of course, faster block time comes with scalability issues as each node on the network must maintain the entire history of the blockchain in order to confirm new transactions.
+Of course, faster block times come with scalability issues as each node on the network must maintain the entire history of the blockchain in order to confirm new transactions.
 DigiByte’s blockchain is already the longest in the world.

 DigiByte also limits transaction size and scope.
-There’s little documentation explaining how this works exactly, but DigiByte claims such limitations on transactions make their blockchain more efficient.
+There’s little documentation explaining how this works exactly, but the team claims such limitations on transactions make their blockchain more efficient.
 In addition, limiting transaction scope theoretically protects the security of the network.

 DigiByte also claims to be more secure than other currencies.
-Putting security first to DigiByte means making sure the entire platform is as decentralized as possible.
-This is part of the reason why DigiByte’s team hasn’t grown significantly.
-They’ve left much of the promotion and development of DigiByte up to the community, in true decentralized fashion.
+Putting security first means making sure the entire platform is as decentralized as possible.
+This is part of the reason why the projects team hasn’t grown significantly.
+They’ve left much of the promotion and development up to the community, in a true decentralized fashion.
 The problem, of course, is one of coordination.
-While many people have contributed to the DigiByte code base and proselytized the platform, it has largely been ad hoc, without much clear direction from the DigiByte Foundation.
+While many people have contributed to the code base and proselytized the platform, it has largely been ad hoc, without much clear direction from the DigiByte Foundation.